Savalera/Molinetto/README.md

 # Molinetto

-A chat-first, multi-agent system for building and running applications.
+A chat-first, multi-agent system for building applications.